arnasbrad/traveltime-internship-task/README.md

 Instructions for the installation of `.NET SDK 6.0` for Windows / Linux / MacOS can be found here: https://learn.microsoft.com/en-us/dotnet/core/install/

-This project used 2 external libraries:
+This project uses 2 external libraries:
 1. `NetTopologySuite` - used for checking whether polygon covers given point.
 2. `Newtonsoft.Json` - used for parsing input data from .json files.